trussworks/trussels-guide/trussels.md

 ## Tool: Vanguard/Ascensus 401(k)
 Here are :lock:[directions to enroll in your Truss Vanguard 401(k) Enrollment Brochure](https://drive.google.com/file/d/1WGDpn7QJAHrp0vnaMrnnBenz3ZM0UI_O/view).
 It won’t find you until you are in the system — the onboarding manager will go over this with you in your meeting.

 The [Vanguard website](https://my.vanguardplan.com/vanguard/logon.cfm) is where you can make updates to your deferral rates.
-Please note that deferral changes are updated manually by the payroll administrator, and are only changed within Gusto on Mondays, as per :lock:[Truss Decision Record 0022](https://docs.google.com/document/d/17BHGvQgXftQ9wgKgJH8dOD8_X7raP-Zu_VfZHVpSPXc/edit#heading=h.7qctexvsqsup).
+Please note that deferral changes are updated manually by the payroll administrator, and are only changed within Paylocity on Mondays, as per :lock:[Truss Decision Record 0022](https://docs.google.com/document/d/17BHGvQgXftQ9wgKgJH8dOD8_X7raP-Zu_VfZHVpSPXc/edit#heading=h.7qctexvsqsup).
 Please update your deferral rate changes by the Sunday evening before a pay day if you want the change to take effect for a given payroll cycle.

 ## Tool: Poster Guard
 Most every state, and some cities, require some form of labor law posters to be displayed at the workplace.
 As a distributed company, your workplace is where ever you feel like opening your laptop.
 Rather than send you the world’s ugliest laptop sticker with teensy-tiny font, we use [Poster Guard](https://www.posterguard.com) to email you the correct HR poster annually and if there are any mid-year updates.
 Ya’ll have been signed up for this service as part of the onboarding.
+As posters are updated on any level - federal, state, city, you will receive a notice to view.
 Check your Truss email.
 Click the link.
 Enter your email in the form.
 View the PDFs.
 Rejoice.

 # First week
 ## Resource: Employee directory
 Want to know who you’re working with? :lock:[Here's a complete list of Trussels](https://docs.google.com/spreadsheets/d/1KqJSQX4fEZ2_ia4GyJ-51GXCJ-2w29ygNfLH4W6PDFk/edit#gid=166180719).
-You can read Trussels’ bios on [our website’s team page](https://truss.works/team/). :lock:[Here's our org chart](https://manage.gusto.com/people/org_chart), in case you want to know who reports to who.
+You can read Trussels’ bios on [our website’s team page](https://truss.works/team/).

 ## Group: Founders
 Truss has three founders: